 I vowed that I would do everything I could to pull myself out of the dumps so I could get healthy and start living my life.

 The first change I made even before leaving for Florida was to start to meditate every day.
 I knew I had to get my mind right.
 I like to think of meditation as my friend Z described it, taking a “Brain break.”

 At first it felt like a life/death struggle to shut down my constant never-ending chattering monkey mind.
 But I persisted, and kept on meditating each day, completely believing that I needed to change my thoughts in order to change my life.

 I realized that I had gotten myself into the situation with my family willingly because a part of me accepted that as being my role in life.
 I had taken care of everyone and everything for so long, I didn’t know any other way of living.

-A big argument with my mother and her boyfriend was the hidden blessing that rattled me into reality.
-I realized that my way of living to drop everything and run to save my family was costing me everything.
-Not only was I losing my precious husband and kids, but I was losing myself.
+Getting myself into the middle of a big argument between my mother and Yale her boyfriend, who’s now her husband, was the hidden blessing that rattled me into reality.
+I realized that my way of functioning to drop everything and run to save my family was costing me everything.
+Not only was I losing my precious husband and kids, but I was losing myself and my sanity.

 A Year Later

 Meditating each day has given me a lot of insights into myself and I’ve realized that I allowed my old victim role to identify me.

 Without a doubt, meditation has saved my sanity.
 I love the calm, peaceful feeling that I get every day.
 As I’ve made meditation and self-care a greater priority for myself, it’s become crystal clear that I can’t “save” my family and it’s not even my responsibility to do that.
 My first responsibility is to care for myself.